 These easy Pizza Turkey Burgers take all the delicious flavors of pizza and pack them into a tasty and protein packed turkey burger.
 Serve it on your favorite rolls or wrapped in lettuce for a low carb option.
-Jump to Recipe
+Jump to Recipe and Video

 Pizza and burgers all wrapped up into one delicious dish.
 The ground turkey is combined with bell peppers, sweet onions, garlic, and Italian seasoning then topped with marinara sauce and cheese.
 It's a great meal that kids love.